-- i. at the category which is most nearly equivalent to the Category of teachers based on years of university level training in the discipline and - ii. at the experience level as determined by Articles B.1.9.b and B.1.9.c of this agreement. - c.
+- i. at the category which is most nearly equivalent to the Category of teachers based on years of university level training in the discipline and - ii. at the experience level as determined by Articles B.1.12.b and B.1.12.c of this agreement. - c.
 A teacher shall provide documentary evidence of Category change by October 31 for adjustment effective September 1 of the same year; and by February 28 for adjustment effective January 1 of the same year. - d.
-A teacher hired on Letter of Permission shall be paid at Category 4 Step 0 on the salary scale. - 9.
-Placement on Scale by Experience - a.
+A teacher hired on Letter of Permission shall be paid at Category 4 Step One on the salary scale.

+12. Placement on Scale - by Experience

+- a.
 A teacher shall be credited for salary scale purposes with all previous teaching experience in the Public School system of British Columbia and schools providing service deemed to be equivalent to that of the Public School system in British Columbia and schools run by similar authorities in Canada, the Commonwealth and the U.S.A.
 A teacher who provides documentary evidence of such previous teaching experience within two months of their date of appointment shall be given credit retroactive to the date of the appointment.
-Otherwise credit shall be given as of the first day of the month next following the production of evidence. - b.
-Experience recognition shall be granted for professional employment as a Speech/Language Pathologist in a school district, hospital, clinic, or government-funded agency.
+Otherwise credit shall be given as of the first day of the month next following the production of evidence. - Experience recognition shall be granted for professional employment as a Speech/Language Pathologist in a school district, hospital, clinic, or governmentfunded agency.
 A Speech/Language Pathologist who provides documentary evidence of such previous experience within two months of their date of appointment shall be given credit retroactive to the date of appointment.
 Otherwise, credit shall be given as of the first day of the month next following the production of evidence. - c.
-Where a teacher can show proof of satisfactory service or employment directly related to, or necessary for the teacher's position, salary increments up to a maximum of five increments for five years or more of experience may be granted.

-- d.
-All other teaching experience, including Teacher Teaching on Call teaching experience in this District, shall be credited on a pro rata basis.
-For the purpose of pro rating calculations the teaching year shall be deemed to be one hundred and ninety (190) days. - Effective September 17, 2014, Teacher Teaching on Call experience credit will accrue in accordance with Article C.4 (Teacher Teaching on Call Employment) and Letter of Understanding No. 16. - e.
+Where a teacher can show proof of satisfactory service or employment directly related to, or necessary for the teacher's position, salary increments up to a maximum of five increments for five years or more of experience may be granted. - d.
+Teacher Teaching on Call experience credit will accrue in accordance with Article C.4 (TTOC Employment) and Letter of Understanding No. 11. - e.
 All Speech/Language Pathologist experience shall be credited on a pro rata basis.
-For the purpose of pro rating calculations the work year shall be deemed to be: - i. ten (10) months for school related employment; - ii. twelve (12) months for other employment.
+For the purpose of pro rating calculations the work year shall be deemed to be: - i. ten (10) months for school related employment; - ii. twelve (12) months for other employment. - 13.
+Increments - a.
+Increment dates shall be the first of the month following the month in which the required experience accumulation is achieved. - b.
+A teacher granted leave of absence for an educational program approved by the Board shall be entitled to their annual increment on proof of having successfully completed the course. - 14.
+Part-Time Teachers considered to be twenty-five (25) hours per week inclusive of recess and negotiated noninstructional time for an elementary teacher, twenty-six and one quarter (26 1/4) hours per week inclusive of recess and negotiated non-instructional time for a middle school teacher, and twenty-seven and one half (27 1/2) hours per week inclusive of negotiated non-instructional time for a secondary teacher.
+Credit for part time teaching experience shall be accumulated on a pro rata basis.
+A full assignment for Speech/Language Pathologists shall be considered to be twenty-five (25) hours per week of providing speech/language services.